 Companies may decide to change from one option-pricing or equity valuation model to a different one (e.g., from Black-Scholes to a binomial model).
 A change in option-pricing model is not a change in accounting principle—the underlying objective of estimating the fair value of the award is the same — and therefore does not require justification of preferability.
 However, changes in valuation models should generally only be made when the new model will result in an improved estimate of fair value.
 Additionally, companies may use one model for certain awards and another model for different types of awards.
 For example, the fair value of a “plain vanilla” option could be estimated using the Black-Scholes model while a Monte Carlo simulation is used for an option with a market condition.

 How Does Share-based Payment Impact Your Financial Statements?

 FRS 102 requires an expense to be recognised for the goods or services received by a company.
 The corresponding entry in the accounting records will either be a liability or an increase in the equity of the company, depending on whether the transaction is settled in cash or in equity shares.
 Goods or services acquired in a share-based payment transaction should be recognised when they are received.
 In the case of goods, this is the date when this occurs.
 However, it is often more difficult to determine when services are received.
 If shares are issued that vest immediately, then it can be assumed that these are in consideration of past services.
 As a result, the expense should be recognised immediately.
 Alternatively, if the share options vest in the future, then it is assumed that the equity instruments relate to future services and recognition is therefore spread over that period.

-Getting the value of share payments right is crucial to retaining employees.
+Find it a challenge to retain great employees?
+Get the value of share payments right.
 Contact VALLARIS to start a conversation.